Step 6B - FT MBA

 - Pre-classification courses such as ISDS513, & BUAD501 may not be used to improve your study plan GPA; however, the courses will impact your overall cumulative GPA.

-Finally, you must maintain an overall cumulative 3.0 (B) GPA.
+- Finally, you must maintain a overall cumulative 3.0 (B) grad GPA.

 The Office of Graduate Studies approaches the subjects of student probation and disqualification very seriously and methodically.
 We follow the requirements of both state law and CSUF university policy, as outlined in the University Catalog.
 In addition, we consult with the graduate program advisor or chair of the department involved and conduct an in-house discussion of each potential disqualification case.